-- According to the information and explanations given to us and based on our examination of the records of 17. the Company, The Company has incurred cash losses in the Current Financial Year of Amounting Rs 563.51 Lakhs and in the immediately preceding financial year amount of loss was Rs.
-44.91 Lakhs. - 18.
-There has been no resignation of the statutory auditors during the year. - On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment 19. of financial liabilities, other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plans, the auditor is of the opinion that no material uncertainty exists as on the date of the audit report that company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date - 20.
+- xvi.
+In our opinion, the company is not required to be registered under section 45 IA of the Reserve Bank of India Act, 1934 and accordingly, the provisions of clause 3 (xvi) of the Order are not applicable to the Company. - xvii.
+According to the information and explanations given to us and based on our examination of the records of the Company, The Company has incurred cash losses of Rs 513.49 Lakhs in the Current Financial Year and in the immediately preceding financial year there is Rs 563.51 Lakhs Cash Loss. - xviii.
+There has been no resignation of the statutory auditors during the year. - xix.
+On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plans, the auditor is of the opinion that no material uncertainty exists as on the date of the audit report that company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date - xx.
 According to the information and explanations given to us and based on our examination of the records of the Company, the company is not required to comply with the provisions of section 135 (i).
-Hence clause 3 (xx) is not applicable of the Order are not applicable to the company. - 21.
+Hence clause 3(xx) is not applicable of the Order are not applicable to the company. - xxi.
 According to the information and explanations given to us and based on our examination of the records of the Company, there have been no qualifications or adverse remarks by the respective auditors in the Companies (Auditor's Report) Order (CARO) reports of the companies included in the consolidated financial statements.